strues/retinajs/README.md

 ## Compatibility

-retina.js is compatible with all modern browsers and will not throw errors in any old browsers all the way back through IE6.
+retina.js is compatible with all modern browsers and will not throw errors in old browsers all the way back through IE6.

 ## Installing & Launching